dillon-mce/dillon-mce.github.io/_posts/2018-12-05-Advent-of-Code-2018-Day-4.md

     return minuteDict
 } I
 ```
 I make a dateFormatter that will pull out just the minute value from a date (because that is all that is relevant in the given data), and a dictionary to hold the minutes and counts.
-Then I loop through every value from 0 up to 60 (all of the minute values), and inside of that loop through all of the dates in the array.
+Then I loop through every value from 0 up to 60 (all of the minute values), and inside of that, loop through all of the dates in the array.
 Again, I only check the even-indexed items because those are the “falling asleep” dates.
 I use my minute formatted to get the `fallAsleep` minute and the `wakeUp` minute and if the current minute is between those two values, I add 1 to the dictionary value at the current minute’s key.
 This is not the most efficient way to do this, but it works and is efficient enough for the given data.

 Finally, my main function to solve the problem looks like this:
 ```swift